picahq/awesome-pica/mastra-pica-multipurpose-ai-agent/README.md

 PICA_SECRET=pica_...your-pica-secret-here...
 ```

-### 4. Connect Services
+### Connect Services

 Visit [app.picaos.com](https://app.picaos.com) and connect the services you wish your AI agents to access.
 Each connection expands the platform's capabilities.

-### 5. Launch the Platform
+### Launch the Platform

 ```bash
 npm run dev
 ```

-Access the Mastra playground at [http://localhost:3000](http://localhost:3000).
+Access the Mastra playground at [http://localhost:4111](http://localhost:4111).

 ## Usage

-The Mastra playground provides a chat interface for interacting with AI agents.
+The Mastra playground provides a chat interface for interacting with AI agents and executing workflows.

 ### Available Agents

 - **Project Assistant Agent:** Designed for project management, document handling, general tasks and cross-platform coordination.
+Features persistent memory to maintain context across sessions.
+- **Starter Agent:** A foundational agent demonstrating core Mastra + Pica integration patterns.
+Includes memory capabilities and workflow execution, serving as a template for building custom agents.
+- **Code Review Agent:** Helps developers write better, more maintainable, and more secure code through comprehensive analysis and recommendations.
 - **Super Agent:** Provides unrestricted access to all tools and supports complex, autonomous operations.

-- **Code review Agent:** Helps developers write better, more maintainable, and more secure code.
+### Available Workflows

+- **Starter Workflow:** Discovers and catalogs all connected Pica integrations, providing an overview of available platforms and capabilities.
+Serves as a foundation for building more complex workflows.

 ### Example Interactions

+- **Connection Discovery:**
+  - "What connections do I have available?"
+  - "Run the starter workflow to show me my integrations"
-- Document and Knowledge Management:
+- **Document and Knowledge Management:**
   - "Find all documents related to the Q3 marketing campaign and summarize the key strategies"
   - "Create a comprehensive report combining data from our CRM and the latest Google Analytics"
-- Development Workflow Automation:
+- **Development Workflow Automation:**
   - "Review all open pull requests, summarize the changes, and create issues for any that lack tests"
-- Communication Orchestration:
+- **Communication Orchestration:**
   - "Send a personalized email to each team member with their upcoming tasks from GitHub"
-- Cross-Platform Data Synthesis:
+- **Cross-Platform Data Synthesis:**
   - "Find all customer feedback from the last month across email, Slack, and support tickets, then create a summary document"

 ## Customization